Pio Manzù International Research Centre: History

 The Pio Manzù International Research Centre was founded in 1969 by Girardo Filiberto Dasi and 14 other academics.

 The centre was named in honor of Italian designer Pio Manzù after he died in a car crash.
-Manzu was also a founding member of the International Research Centre on Environmental Structures and designed cars including the Fiat 127.
+Manzù was also a founding member of the International Research Centre on Environmental Structures and designed cars including the Fiat 127.

 Annual conference

 The centre has hosted an annual conference in Rimini, Italy, since the founding of the centre in 1969.
-During this conference, the centre's International Scientific Committee also awards the Medal of the President of the Italian Republic and the Gold Medal of the Pio Manzu Centre.
+During this conference, the centre's International Scientific Committee also awards the Medal of the President of the Italian Republic and the Gold Medal of the Pio Manzù Centre.

 Recipients of Gold Medals include Henry Kissinger, Gro Harlem Brundtland Diana, Princess of Wales, Javier Pérez de Cuéllar, Rita Levi-Montalcini, James Robertson and Daniel Isenberg.